 By adding the Magic Clip alone, this bundle is more than worth it given that it usually sells for less than $90.
 The Magic Clip is one of Wahl’s best offerings, with the brand's V9000 electromagnetic motor delivering both power and a speedy 14,400 SPM.
 It’s also well-known for durability in barbershops and salons.

 The included Razor Edger trimmer is no slouch either.
 It also has an electromagnetic motor, which translates to speedy strokes that result in smooth performance when handling stubble and edges.
 Barbers say the blade on this trimmer is particularly sharp right out of the box, so lines will be very clean.

-The down side to both of these reliable tools is the Unicord configuration unique to this set.
-They’re corded, not wireless, and there is only one power cord.
+The downside to both of these reliable tools is the Unicord configuration unique to this set.
+They’re corded, not wireless and there's only one power cord.
 This can prove annoying or awkward, especially for professionals, since you’ll have to be plugging and unplugging the cord to switch between devices.

 6. Most stylish for professionals: BaBylissPRO FX Series

 List Price: $209.99

 Motor: Ferrari High-Torque Brushless Motor │ RPM: Undisclosed │ SPM: Undisclosed │ Guard combs: 8 │ Advertised run time: 2 hours

 BaByliss has been making strides in the past few years with the FX series of clippers and trimmers.
 The brand's all-metal housing is aesthetically unique, first of all, and comes in a variety of colors.
 And now, the brand has come up with an app, CustomFX, that allows users to customize the look of their clippers, from the body, the buttons, the logo and the lever — if the model is ordered directly from the company.